-On September 27, 2022 the Company entered into a loan agreement with a corporation controlled by a director and office of the Company.
+On September 27, 2022, the Company entered into a loan agreement with a corporation controlled by a director and officer of the Company.
 The loan is available to a maximum of \$200,000, to be advanced in amounts as requested by the Company and bears interest at 12% per annum, payable monthly.
-This loan is repayable on September 27, 2025 and is secured by a general security agreement over all assets of the Company.
+This loan is repayable on Sept 27, 2025 and is secured by a general security agreement over all assets of the Company.
 Any loan amounts repaid prior to the maturity date are not available for re-advance.
-As of November 30, 2022, the Company has not utilized this credit facility.
+As of February 28, 2023, the Company has utilized \$25,000 of this credit facility.